 Use the add trunk-group command to create a trunk group for the signaling group created in Section 5.6.
-For the compliance test, trunk group 34 was configured using the parameters highlighted below.
+For the compliance test, trunk group 12 was configured using the parameters highlighted below.

-- Set the Group Type field to sip. - Enter a descriptive name for the Group Name. - Enter an available trunk access code (TAC) that is consistent with the existing dial plan in the TAC field. - Set the Service Type field to public-ntwrk. - Set the Signaling Group to the signaling group shown in Section 5.6. - Set the Number of Members field to the number of trunk members in the SIP trunk group.
+- Set the Group Type field to sip. - Enter a descriptive name for the Group Name. - Enter an available trunk access code (TAC) that is consistent with the existing dial plan in the TAC field. - Set the Service Type field to public-ntwrk. - Set Member Assignment Method to auto. - Set the Signaling Group to the signaling group shown in the previous step. - Set the Number of Members field to the number of trunk members in the SIP trunk group.
 This value determines how many simultaneous SIP calls can be supported by this trunk. - Default values were used for all other fields.

-''' add trunk-group 34
+''' add trunk-group 12